-"Pre-pandemic" "Pandemic Alert" "Pandemic" "Recovery" No known casual human to human Human to human transmission Increased and sustained transmission Infection/absenteeism rates drop to transmission of the virus.
-No cases on occurring but no cases on campus or in of virus in the general population and levels which allow business practices campus or in local community the local community cases in the local community to return to normal Disseminate information to all Academic Affairs organizations for their understanding, preparation and action.
+"Pre-pandemic" "Pandemic Alert" "Pandemic" "R Recovery" No known casual human to human Human to human transmission Increased and sustained transmission Infection/abse enteeism rates drop to tran. smission of the virus.
+No cases on occurring but no cases on campus or in of virus in the general population and levels which al low business practices campus or in local community the local community cases in the local community to retu urn to normal 1.
+Disseminate information to all Academic Affairs organizations for their understanding, preparation and action.
+Receive updates from Pandemic Committee regarding possible activation of the Pandemic Response Plan.
+Facilitate dissemination of student absences and report to the University Pandemic Manager and University Pendemic PCP Committee stabilization decision is on is confirmed and s made to revert to 3.
 Integrate Pandemic response information into organizational policies and practices, where appropriate.
-Review policies and standards regarding student excused absences from class when ill, Receive updates from Pandemic Committee regarding possible activation of the Pandemic Response Plan.
-Facilitate dissemination of appropriate information to faculty regarding status and University response.
-Furnish faculty with information to assist in their response to students concerns.
-Monitor levels of faculty and student absences and report to the University Pandemic Manager and University Pandemic BCP Committee.
-Implement instructional contingencies and/or emergency actions to facilitate institutional academic goals during a pandemic.
-Maintain consistent Revert to Pandemic Alert Period mode until stabilization is confirmed and decision is made to revert to Pre-pandemic Period.
-Re-establish all student services that were suspended, identify any staff shortages, especially critical areas.
-Reassign staff as necessary to caring for members of household or if campus is closed.
-4. Review policies and standards regarding faculty absences; recommend changes to H.R., if appropriate.
-5. Develop plans for students to make up missed classes, if necessary, if pandemic is Review understanding of Pandemic Flu plan with all faculty and staff.
-Ensure students are aware of personal and group hygiene in classrooms.
-Prepare alternatives to in-class instruction if possible.
-Prepare action plans for immediate communication with faculty on instructional and procedural action plans.
-4. Review and consider withdrawal of students in internship status or other clinical rotations.
-5. Monitor levels of faculty and student absences and report to Pandemic Committee. re-establish priority areas of student contact and services.
-4. Update all departmental websites with current information.
-5. Review and assess effectiveness of procedures and advise changes. declared.
-6. Approve criteria for suspension of classes if pandemic is declared.
-7. Develop reporting measures to gage impact on faculty and students.
-8. Disseminate copies of the implementation.
-Facilitate dissemination of instructions to faculty.
-Communicate with faculty regarding status of University response.
+Review policies and standards Facilitate dissemination of appropriate information to faculty regarding status and University response.
+Furnish faculty with information to assist in their response to students 2.
+Implement instructional contingencies and/or emergency actions to facilitate institutional academic goals during a 2.
+Re-establic services the identify and identification. emic Period. ish all student hat were suspended, ny staff shortages, v critical areas.
+4. regarding student excused absences from class when ill, caring for members of household or if campus is closed.
+Review policies and standards concerns.
+4. Review understanding of Pandemic Flu plan with all faculty and staff.
+3. Maintain consistent communication with faculty on instructional and procedural 3.
+Reassign re-establis student communication with faculty on instructional and procedural staff as necessary to sh priority areas of ontact and services.
+I departmental regarding faculty absences; recommend changes to H.R., if appropriate.
+5. Ensure students are aware of personal and group hygiene in classrooms.
+4. Review and consider withdrawal of students in internship status or other clinical rotations. websites we information of the clinical rotations. with current on.
+5. Develop plans for students to make up missed classes, if necessary, if pandemic is declared.
+6. Prepare alternatives to in-class instruction if possible.7.
+Prepare action plans for immediate implementation.
+5. Monitor levels of faculty and student absences and report to effectiven ness of procedures e changes.
+6. 7.
+Approve criteria for suspension of classes if pandemic is declared.
+Develop reporting measures to instructions to faculty.
+7. Communicate with faculty regarding status of University response.
+8. gage impact on faculty and students.
+Disseminate copies of the 8.
 Ensure students are aware of and practice personal and group hygiene in classrooms.

 Pandemic Flu Business 9.
 In case of closure, implement

 Continuity Plan to all Academic college and/or department plan

 Affairs faculty and staff. to shut down operations.

-9. Ensure faculty and staff ······································
+9. Ensure faculty and staff

 members have copy of and have

 read and understand the

 Pandemic Flu Business

 Continuity Plan.

 10. Develop flu pandemic awareness

 training for faculty, staff and

 students based on this plan.

 11. Develop plan for care and

 monitoring of students in

 practicum, internship and

 community service learning.

 12. Consider possible alternatives to

 in-class instruction.